pharpend/louse/TUTORIAL.md

 First of all, if you haven't already,
 [install decamp](https://github.com/pharpend/decamp#installation).

-Let's make a new git repo
+Let's make a new git repo.
+You don't need to use a version control system with decamp, but I would imagine that most people want to, so I'm including it in the tutorial.

     ~ $ mkdir my_project
     ~ $ cd my_project